 Darfichrein.de is being used at FAU solely for the purpose of complying with the legal requirement of collecting contact information and serves only to trace the chain of infection for confirmed cases by health authorities (Gesundheitsamt).
 The system fulfils all data protection and infection control requirements.
 FAU will discontinue the use of the application as soon as recording contact details is no longer legally required.

 If you have any questions about darfichrein.de please contact Occupational Safety (firstname.lastname@example.org.

-The bilingual poster explaining the web application darfichrein.de can be hung at the entrance (to the building or room).
+The bilingual poster explaining the web application darfichrein.de can be hung up at the entrance (of the building or the room).